 Children are welcome, and the friendly, unfussy atmosphere makes it easy for parents to relax and kids to make new friends.
 Cots are free, extra beds are available for a supplement in the larger rooms.

 Amsterdam is a great city to bring children to: there are plenty of exciting things for all the family such as going on a canal cruise, visiting a working windmill or historical dungeon.
 And the renowned museums all have special kids activities.
 The city is easy to get about and children will love being by the canals.

 Family friendly accommodation:

 Two rooms can interconnect.
-The 3-Star Room has space for 3 adults, while the 4-Star and 5-Star Rooms can accommodate 4 people in total.
+The Comfort and Superior Rooms have space for 3 adults, while the Suites can accommodate 4 people in total and come with bathtubs.
 Three rooms have a swing!
-The 3-5-Star Rooms have bathtubs and two of the 5-Star Rooms have a 7-person bed!
+Two of the Suites have a 7-person bed!

 Baby cots are available on request, and some baby items can be purchased from the hotel shop